codevenience/Hyper2374Bot-Nodejs/README.md

     - Multiple channels add the comma to split it.
     - Do not add any redundant space between two channels.

+3. (Optional) Set the below environment variable to assign the customerized configuration file.
+    - ```ENV_CMD_CFG_FILE```: Path to configuration file.
+    - If this variable not set, it would use the default configuration file.

 ## Dockerize the Application

 1. Build the image via Dockerfile ```docker build -t codevenience/hyper2374bot .```